Low-scale leptogenesis and dark matter in a three-loop radiative seesaw model

 When we consider cosmology, there are additional strong motivations to consider the new physics beyond the SM.
 One is that there is no appropriate candidate for dark matter (DM) in the SM.
 Another problem is that the baryogenesis does not work in the SM, as the electroweak baryogenesis requires a smaller Higgs boson mass than the observed one.

-The canonical seesaw mechanism~\cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Mohapatra:1979ia} is a favorable idea to address the origin of the neutrino masses, in which neutrino masses are suppressed by heavy right-handed neutrino masses.
-In such models, on the one hand, the thermal leptogenesis~\cite{Fukugita:1986hr} works as a mechanism of the baryogenesis, where the CP violating decay of the right-handed neutrino produces the lepton asymmetry, which is partially converted to the baryon asymmetry through the sphaleron process.
-The thermal leptogenesis in the seesaw model tends to require a right-handed neutrino to be as heavy as $10^9$~GeV~\cite{Davidson:2002qv,Buchmuller:2002rq,Giudice:2003jh}.
-On the other hand, further extensions would be necessary because the minimal seesaw model does not contain a suitable candidate for DM.
+The canonical seesaw mechanism~\cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Mohapatra:1979ia} is a favorable idea to address the origin of the neutrino masses, in which neutrino masses are suppressed by heavy right-handed (RH) neutrino masses.
+In such models, on the one hand, the thermal leptogenesis~\cite{Fukugita:1986hr} works as a mechanism of the baryogenesis, where the $CP$-violating decay of the right-handed neutrino produces the lepton asymmetry, which is partially converted to the baryon asymmetry through the sphaleron process.
+The disadvantage of the thermal leptogenesis in the seesaw model is that it tends to require a right-handed neutrino to be as heavy as $10^9$~GeV~\cite{Davidson:2002qv,Buchmuller:2002rq,Giudice:2003jh} and cannot be tested by experiments.
+In addition, further extensions would be necessary because the minimal seesaw model does not contain a suitable candidate for DM.

 An alternative approach to explain the tininess of the neutrino masses is to utilize loop factors~\cite{Zee:1980ai,Cheng:1980qt,Zee:1985id,Babu:1988ki,Krauss:2002px,Ma:2006km,Aoki:2008av}.
 A class of models with right-handed neutrinos, so-called radiative seesaw models, is particularly attractive.
-In these models, a discrete symmetry under which the right-handed neutrinos and some extra scalars are odd is introduced to forbid the tree-level neutrino mass generation.
+In these models, a discrete symmetry under which the right-handed neutrinos and some extra scalars are odd is introduced to forbid the tree-level neutrino-mass generation.
 This symmetry can also stabilize the lightest odd-charged particle as the DM.